-9 Simple Steps To Potty Train Your Corgi
+9 Simple Steps To Potty Train Your Puppy

-If you want to potty train your Corgi, you must be consistent and diligent.
+If you want to potty train your dog, you must be consistent and diligent.
 While indoors, they must be supervised at all times to ensure you catch accidents before they happen.

 Let’s go!